kesimeg/LORA-turkish-clip/README.md

 # How to use the model?

-In order to use the model use can use the class in model.py like the example below:
+I have uploaded the model to [HuggingFace].
+The model can be used like the example below:

 ```Python
 from PIL import Image